MyLifeUa/MyLife/architecture/README.md

 - Tools & Plugins
 - Management & Monitoring

+This module can possibly be replaced/complemented with the use of the [Fitbit API](https://dev.fitbit.com/build/reference/web-api/)

 #### 2.3.3.
 System core

 For the core of our system at the backend, we are going to use [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/).